Aidgods/lfg-spammer/README.md

-to stop people gatekeeping the lfg spammer
+to stop people gatekeeping the lfg spammer\n and to stop being buying this shit for 150